These tips can help increase the life of your favorite container candle and keep it looking (and feeling!) new.

 Okay real quick before we get to the tips, I've got to put a couple disclaimers on here for legal purposes (bear with me).

 I write all of these from my years of experience as both a personal user along with as a seller of the Mining for Soul affirmation candles.
 Mining for Soul is not liable for any damage caused by lit candles.
 It's up to you to practice safe burning.

 1. Allow time for candle top to melt completely.

 The most important thing you can do to extend the life of your candle is allow the entire surface of the candle to melt down before blowing it out.
 Depending on the candle width this could take anywhere from 5 minutes to an hour or more.
 Typical tea lights or votives will be the fastest to melt while wider containers may take the longest.
-Our 6.7 ounce affirmation candles take approximately 40 minutes for the surface to melt.
+The Mining for Soul affirmation candles take approximately an hour for the surface to melt completely.

 Why do we do this?
 Well by allowing the wax to melt completely you'll help prevent "tunneling" of the candle wax for future burns.
 Basically wax left unburnt will pile up on the sides and any subsequent burns will never melt them.
 Over time a tunnel of melted wax is created and will burn through to the bottom quite fast, leaving a ton of wax residue all around the sides of the candle.
 It doesn't look pretty and it ends up wasting a large portion of this candle you purchased.